-Because we have limited financial and managerial resources, we focus on specific product candidates, including CPI-818, ciforadenant and mupadolimab.
+Because we have limited financial and managerial resources, we are currently focusing on soquelitinib and ciforadenant.
 As a result, we may forgo or delay pursuit of opportunities with other product candidates that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable product candidates.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.